enjarai/recursive-resources/README.md

 Most of the features in this mod revolve around folders.
 Unlike vanilla, any subfolders you create in the `.minecraft/resourcepacks` folder will be shown ingame, letting you navigate in and out of them to select packs.
-Due to technical limitations, this mod **cannot create or manage folders ingame**, this must be done via an external file browser.
+Due to technical limitations, this mod **cannot create or manage folders or move packs ingame**, this must be done via an external file browser.
+Any changes you make to the directory structure will be updated in realtime ingame.

 ![Folders example 1](img/folders-1.png)